mitul3737/Supreme-QCNN/README.md

 This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.

 ### 2. Ansatzes used in Convolutional Layer and Pooling Layer

+An ansatz is a structured quantum circuit with adjustable parameters (e.g., rotation angles) that define a family of quantum states.
+It is used to explore the solution space in optimization problems.

+### Types of Ansätze:

+i).
+Problem-Inspired Ansätze: Designed based on the problem's structure (e.g., UCCSD for quantum chemistry).

+ii) Hardware-Efficient Ansätze: Built using gates native to a specific quantum processor (e.g., Rigetti’s or IBM’s gate sets).

+iii) Layer-Based Ansätze (Alternating Operator Ansatz): Used in QAOA, where layers of mixing and problem Hamiltonians alternate.

+iv) Random or Ad-Hoc Ansätze: Constructed heuristically for flexibility but may suffer from trainability issues.

 Ansatzes used in this [paper](https://arxiv.org/abs/2108.00661)
 ![image](https://github.com/user-attachments/assets/ddc84a2f-4608-4715-a5f2-45a57529b28e)